MILVLG/rosita/README.md

 ## Pretraining

-Please check [pretrain.md](docs/pretrain.md) for the details for ROSITA pretraining. **We currently only provide the pretrained model to run finetuning on downstream tasks.
-The codes to run pretraining will be released later**.
+Please check [pretrain.md](docs/pretrain.md) for the details for ROSITA pretraining.
+Script to run pretraining is provided.

 ## Finetuning